-- Goals and objectives should be specific and clear. - If employees are unsure about their goals, they should ask questions and seek clarification. - Goals and objectives should be able to be measured. - Example: My goal is to make 50 widgets per month. - Goals and objectives should be achievable (possible). - Example: My goal is to make 50 widgets per month and my supervisor informs me "your goal is to now make 1000 widgets per month."
-This may not be achievable. - Goals and objectives should be relevant and tied to something that applies to the employee's job. - Example: Goals should tie to operational (department) objectives, which tie to institutional objectives, which tie to our mission, vision, and values. - Goals and objectives should be time bound and have an expected end date or deadlines for completion. - Example: My goal is to build 100 widgets by the end of each month.

-Common types of goal examples may include:

-- Increase something...

-- Make something...
+- Goals and objectives should be specific and clear. - o If employees are unsure about their goals, they should ask questions and seek clarification. - Goals and objectives should be able to be measured. - o Example: my goal is to make 50 widgets per month. - Goals and objectives should be achievable (possible). - Example: if my goal is to make 50 widgets per month and my supervisor says to me "your goal is to now make 1000 widgets per month."
+That may not be achievable. - Goals and objectives should be relevant and tie to something that applies to the employees job. - Example: goals should tie to operational (department) objectives, which tie to institutional objectives, which tie to our mission, vision, and values. - Goals and objectives should time bound and have an expected end date or deadlines for completion. - o Example: my goal is to build 100 widgets by the end of each month. - Common types of goal examples may include: - o Increase something... - Make something...

-- Improve something...
+- o Improve something...

-- Reduce something...
+- o Reduce something...

-- Save something...
+- o Save something...

-- Develop someone...
+- o Develop someone...